vanman247/Senior-Project/docs/blog_post_3.md

 ### Step 2

 After importing the libraries next you need to do is pull in the Option Data.
-So for this I decided to go down the path of using Classes.
+So, for this I decided to go down the path of using Classes.
 Now I chose this because I wanted to develop my grasp of Classes within Python and because there were several attributes that Options have.

     class Chain: